azziko/java-advanced-crud/README.md

 To restrict access to end-points that are not GET, I configured Spring Security Config.

 ## Database
 For the testing purposes, I installed MySQL Workbench and MySQL Community server to be able to run and test the queries.
-As for the scheme, I described the Books table that would store poems.
+As for the scheme, I described the Poems table that would store poems.

 ## UI
 To see the UI, after running the project, open localhost in any browser on port 8080.